 The Community Facilities District No. 1 (CFD) was formed under the provisions of the Mello-Roos Community Facilities Act of 1982, was amended by Chapter 2.5, Part I, Division 2, Title 5 of the Government Code of the State of California established March 30, 1989.
 For financial presentation, the CFD's financial activity has been blended or combined with the financial data for the District.
-The financial statements present the CFD's financial activity within the Capital Projects for Blended Component Units and the Debt Service for Blended Units Funds.
+The financial statements present the CFD's financial activity within the Capital Projects for Blended Component Units.
 Individually-prepared financial statements are not prepared for the CFD.